jasoneriksen/serverless-thing/README.md

 ####Deploy

-Make sure config/default.json is setup with AWS credentials, etc.
+Copy config/default.json.sample to config/default.json and add your AWS credentials and other information for the deployment.

 From main directory, run
 `node deploy.js`